jun-sheaf/LaTeX2HTML/README.md

 A RegEX Python Script for Translating LaTeX to HTML for Wordpress

 ## Introduction
 This is NOT a compiler for LaTeX to HTML such as [TeX4HT](https://tug.org/tex4ht/).
-This was originally for translating assignments to HTML for my Wordpress-powered site (https://www.jeongjh.com) without having the need to modify my document.
-It is powerful to some extent, but only goes as far as how clever you use it.
+This was originally used for translating assignments to HTML for my Wordpress-powered site (https://www.jeongjh.com) without having the need to modify the original TeX.
+It is powerful to some extent, but as far as how clever you use it.

 ### Preparing Python
 The script requires the ```tkinter``` package to use the GUI.

 ### Preparing Your Site
-Wordpress is technically not required, but it allows the use of the `[embed]` tag which I use for figures in this script.
+Wordpress is technically not required (as shown in the example), but it allows the use of the `[embed]` tag which I use for figures in this script.

 The following javascripts are recommended:
 * [MathJax](https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.5/MathJax.js?config=TeX-AMS_HTML) (for mathing)